Jinger Duggar Wants Jessa Duggar To Wear Pants And Move To Texas With Baby Henry & Husband?

 Jinger has been known amongst Counting On fans for being unique in her approach to clothes.
 While most Duggars choose to keep wearing skirts after their wedding, Jinger now frequently wears pants.

-Jessa usually does not post pictures of herself, so it is hard to gauge just how much impact her younger sister is having on her stylistic choices.
+Jessa usually does not post pictures of herself so it is hard to gauge just how much impact her younger sister is having on her stylistic choices.
 But so far, pants do not seem to be a major part of her life.

 It is obvious from Jessa’s Instagram feed that she misses Jinger a lot.
-Recently, she posted a slideshow of pictures from their childhood, only including ones where they are prominently featured.
+Recently, she posted a slideshow of pictures from their childhood, only including ones that they are prominently featured.

-Do you think Jinger will be able to persuade Jessa, her kids, and her husband to move out to the Lone Star State?
-Let us know in the comments section below.
+Do you think Jinger will be able to persuade Jessa, her kids and husband to move out to the Lone Star State?
+Let us know in the comments below.

 [Featured Image by Duggar Family/Facebook]